bravetechnologycoop/BraveButtons/README.md

 1. to check that everything is working, run `npm test` and check that the tests pass.

+1. to run the server locally and see the dashboard, run `NODE_ENV=test node server.js` and browse to `localhost:8000`

 # How to run the linter

 1. cd into the `chatbot` directory